Live · self-serve Beta · patent pending

 It is deployed at retina.frank.ink as a free self-serve Beta — 50 images per API key per day, no credit card.
 Sign up with Clerk; receive an API key in 30 seconds.

-Out-of-sample coverage as the dictionary grows
+Dictionary-growth ablation — coverage as the dictionary grows

+Complementary ablation on a separate 47-image held-out set at the stricter threshold τ = 0.22 (the headline benchmark above uses the 44-image Gemini/Llama set at τ = 0.20).
 Five sequential rounds, each round's evaluation images strictly disjoint from the dictionary at the moment of evaluation.
 New oracle labels are appended after measurement, never before.
 Round 5 reaches 99.1 % on five previously-unseen images — the clearest single-round evidence that read-out generalises rather than memorises.

 | Round | Dictionary size | Held-out images | Phrases | Coverage |